APogue/APogue.github.io/_drafts/outline-v3/2025-02-10-Outline-v3-encampment.md

 ### The Kaplan incident violence arc

-- they're aware of misinformation spreading through the community and they are aware of a vast Jewish and pro-Israel connection with UCLA social media channels ->
+- They're aware of misinformation spreading through the community -> posts on Twitter and death threats to English Dept.

+	- They're aware of the vast Jewish and pro-Israel connection with UCLA social media channels -> UCLA even posted ahead of the meeting to try to dispel rumors

-- they've posted to try to combat misinformation -> they saw the repercussions -> death threats to the English dept/moving the meeting out of an abundance of caution->
+- Even despite their best efforts to address "rumors" that did not change the violent outcome

+	- It was the English Dept that opted to use an abundance of caution and move the teach in.

-- they still witnessed the effect -> students were violently harassed -> their response was essentially to do nothing
+- They witnessed the effect -> violence shown to students, and one parent

+- Their solution had nothing to do with holding perpetrators accountable

 ### The encampment violence arc